 - toasted sesame seeds

 - Add kimchi, Gochugaru (Korean red pepper powder), sugar, and soy sauce.
-Mix well into the tuna mixture, and stir until the kimchi is cooked through.
+Mix well into the tuna mixture, and mix well until the kimchi is cooked through.

 - Reduce the heat to low.
 Add rice and mix well into the kimchi mixture, ensuring all grains are evenly coated.
 Add Gochujang (Korean red pepper paste) and sesame oil and mix until well combined.

-- Garnish with fried eggs, toasted sesame seeds, and green onions.
-You can also add seaweed flakes if you'd like.
+- Garnish with fried eggs, toasted sesame seeds, green onions, and/or shredded nori upon preference.
 Enjoy!